awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicediscovery-publicdnsnamespace.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `Name`  <a name="cfn-servicediscovery-publicdnsnamespace-name"></a>
 The name that you want to assign to this namespace\.
-When you create a namespace, Route 53 automatically creates a hosted zone that has the same name as the namespace\.
+When you create a namespace, AWS Cloud Map automatically creates a hosted zone that has the same name as the namespace\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)